We didn’t invent Gin

 We attend the Craft Distilling Conference in the UK and learn how terribly unprepared we are for life as distillers and make the very smart choice of convincing a distiller (Dr. Anne Brock, well before she rises to fame as the Bombay Sapphire master distiller and the head / queen of the Gin Guild) in London to travel to sunny Goa and teach us how to make Gin properly.

-Oh yes, we also find some people in Goa who we like and who happen to have the facility and the right licenses for us to setup a small distillery.
-We order a pot still and give their address for delivery and then sit back with our fingers crossed.
+Oh yes, we also find some people in Goa who we like, and who happen to have the facility and the right licenses for us to setup a small distillery.
+We order a pot still, give their address for delivery, and then sit back with our fingers crossed.

 It somehow comes together.
 We hire our first employees in early 2017 and we receive our Copper Pot Still in Goa.